htrc/htrc-feature-reader/README.md

 ## Usage

 *Note: for new Python users, a more in-depth lesson is published by Programming Historian: [Text Mining in Python through the HTRC Feature Reader](http://programminghistorian.org/lessons/text-mining-with-extracted-features).
-That leis lesson is also the official citation associated with the HTRC Feature Reader library.*
+That lesson is also the official citation associated the HTRC Feature Reader library.*

 ### Reading feature files